JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>Makoto</summary>

-   Not too interesting of a self insert but does have some redeeming traits (which I cant remember for the moment).
-One interesting thing is that he can always somehow inspires the others, which lead to character growth to different degrees.
+   Not too interesting of a self insert but does have one redeeming trait - that is he can always somehow inspires the others, which lead to character growth to different degrees.

 </details>

 <details>
   <summary>Kyoko</summary>

   Best girl.
 Kyoko smug gives me life.
-She has that irresistable confidence around her.
+She has that irresistable aura of confidence around her.
 But she does not have too many interesting character growth.
 It's not that there isn't, but not eye catching enough.

 </details>